mo22/react-native-mo-fs/readme.md

   android send intent

 - [ ] read/write with offset?
 - [ ] append to log file? / read and write text file? read/write partial?

-- [ ] blob to text / text from blob?